jupinter/DigitalAudioEffects/ReadMe.md

 ## Getting Started

 Help files are written included in the code for each function Extract 'main.m' script and all function's to a directory.
-Input audio file is given in Audio folder which also contains all output audio
+Input audio file is given in Audio folder which also contains all output audio.

 ### Prerequisites